 This operation was from Feb 19 to March 4 2016 and was operated from Guantanamo Bay Radio Club shack.
 Focus was on data modes with operation on all bands 160 to 10.
 You can usually find me using the clustr although for some reason, DXWATCH did not consider me worthy DX to list on their website, but DXSUMMIT.FI worked just fine.
 I prefer RTTY, but will operate CW at times.
 My operating schedule is erratic, and not mine to choose because I am with a group, and we only have one van for transportation to the hotel, and we all go together..
 The best way to work KG4, it to just join the pile-ups when you find them, try to stay on one freq and call me until I answer.

-UPDATE: Feb 20 - March 6 2015.
-New operation from Guantanamo Bay will made during this period.
+Feb 20 - March 6 2015.
+Operation from Guantanamo Bay was made during this period.

 I am operating in the ARRL CW contest 20-22 Feb, although my CW skills are not great, it is fun to offer a multiplier to those that know KG4HF is DX, since many seem to pass me by assuming I am in the US.
 Better for those that know.
 I am having great fun with CW, but looking forward to RTTY next week.

 I plan to focus on RTTY, or PSK-125, and use all bands 160 - 10 meters, with small potential for 6.
 QSL via Direct to W6HGF, or ClubLog OQRS.
 NO STAMPS or IRC's.
 I will try to upload to LOTW and OQRS daily.
 I will go to CW mode after the RTTY demand is met.

 KG4WV, Bill, and myself will be operating as much as possible, but still have to leave the station to eat and sleep during the day.
 My goal is to make as many qso's as possible.
 Good DX, 73, Al W6HGF